 - Approximately 7,000 books; 90% of which are available for loan including course textbooks.
 We also have course reserves.

-- Access to technology such as transcription software and foot-pedals, livescribe recording pens and other audio/video hardware.
+- Technology such as transcription software and foot-pedals, livescribe recording pens and other audio/video hardware is available.

 - We accept donations, including school supplies to be given away or reused.